egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * iii.
 How to prevent them?

 Dead neuron problem occurs mostly due to the negative part of the ReLU.
-We can use another varient of ReLU (like leaky one) or completely another nonlinearity (like Swish)
+We can use another varient of ReLU (like leaky one) or completely another nonlinearity (like Swish).

 **28.** Pruning.

-* i.
-Pruning is a popular technique where certain weights of a neural network are set to 0.
-Why is it desirable?

-* ii.
-How do you choose what to prune from a neural network?

-**29.** Pruning.

 * i.
 Pruning is a popular technique where certain weights of a neural network are set to 0.
 Why is it desirable?